feathersui/feathersui-starling/documentation/help/markdown/list.md

 ---
 # How to use the Feathers `List` component

 The [`List`](../api-reference/feathers/controls/List.html) class renders a series of items from a flat data source such as an `Array` or `Vector`.
-It includes support for selection, scrolling, custom layouts, layout virtualization, and custom item renderers.
+It includes support for selection, scrolling, custom layouts, layout virtualization to optimize rendering of large collections, and custom item renderers.

 <figure>
 <img src="images/list.png" srcset="images/list@2x.png 2x" alt="Screenshot of a Feathers List component" />